Mintbase/Grants-Program/NEKO.md

 ### Inputs

-The input to DALL-E is a textual description of the image that the user wants to generate.
-The input can be a single sentence or a paragraph.
+The prompt input for DALL-E is a textual description of the image that the user wants to generate.
+The input can be a single sentence or a paragraph of relevant artistic information.
 The model can also take multiple inputs at once, separated by a delimiter.

 ### Outputs